 Can You Use Plastic Container for Fermenting Kimchi?

-The question of whether or not you can ferment kimchi in a plastic container is a difficult one to answer.
+The question of whether or not you can ferment kimchi in a plastic container is difficult to answer.
 It seems that different people have different thoughts on the subject.

 Some people believe that fermenting kimchi in a plastic jar is quite possible.
 Also, there are plenty of recipes that recommend using a plastic jar.

 Others argue that these containers could damage the integrity of the kimchi.
-So, they are at the side of using ceramic or glass jars or crocks because they’re more eco-friendly.
+So, they are on the side of using ceramic or glass jars or crocks because they’re more eco-friendly.

-However, it’s clear that fermenting kimchi in a plastic jar has both positives and negatives.
-So, having a clear concept about them will help you decide what to do.
+However, fermenting kimchi in a plastic jar has both positives and negatives.
+So, a clear concept of them will help you decide what to do.
 So, let’s get them in detail.

 Drawbacks of Fermenting Kimchi in a Plastic Container

 The first thing you need to know about fermenting in plastic jars is that they aren’t ideal for fermentation.
-Although you can use it to ferment your food, you should be aware of the potential drawbacks.
+Although you can use it to ferment your food, you should know the potential drawbacks.

 The first drawback is that plastic could release chemicals into your food.
 Furthermore, these containers could lead to harmful bacteria or mold growth.
 Also, plastic adds a bad smell that changes the taste of food.